You may have heard the question, ‘is content marketing dead?’ thrown around in the marketing sphere – but is there any reason to think it may be?

-The closing stage of the content marketing funnel engages your audience, tackles their problems, and offers them solutions that you sell.
+The closing stage of the content marketing funnel engages your audience, tackles their problems, and offers them the solutions you sell.

 This content marketing model has proven to work and has helped grow countless businesses.
 Those committed to content marketing have always had an advantage over their less committed competitors.

 No – content marketing is still a very effective marketing technique; it has just changed over recent years.
 First, consider these facts: